-The folks who build Apple's will soon build an electric car in the US, if all goes according to plan.
-On Thursday, startup Fisker and its partner announced production of its Project PEAR electric car is coming to America.
-The announcement comes after we first learned of Fisker and Foxconn buddying up to build last February, though we still have zero clue what kind of car PEAR will be.
+The folks who build Apple's are teaming up with EV startup Fisker to build an electric car in the US, if all goes according to plan.
+Startup Fisker and its partner announced Thursday that production of its PEAR electric vehicle is coming to Ohio, with plans to get that production started in 2024.
+We first learned of Fisker and Foxconn buddying up to build in 2020.

-However, the two companies did provide a few other details, and more importantly, one of them is the price.
+We don't have a lot of specifics on the new model, but Fisker did provide a few other details, one of them being the PEAR's price.
 The goal is to bring the car to market with a price under $30,000 before any tax credits or incentives.
-We could be talking about an affordable EV if the the two keep this promise.
-It will also ride on a platform Foxconn dubbed "FP28."
+We could be talking about an affordable EV if the company can keep this promise.
+It will also ride on a platform Foxconn dubbed FP28.

-Production of the vehicle is meant to start in the fourth quarter of 2023, so we're pretty far out from seeing Project PEAR materialize.
-Before then, however, Fisker said production lines at Magna Steyr will start cranking out its first EV, the, in the fourth quarter of next year.
-Between now and late 2023, Foxconn and Fisker will make a selection for the new US factory and continue inking supply chain agreements to have everything needed to build a physical car.
+Production of the vehicle is meant to start in 2024, so we're pretty far out from seeing the PEAR materialize.
+Before then, however, Fisker said production lines at Magna Steyr in Austria will start cranking out its first EV, the, in the fourth quarter of 2022.